goldfirere/cs113/policies.md

 you found online**.
 Violators of this policy will be asked to report themselves to the [Honor Board](http://sga.blogs.brynmawr.edu/honor-board/).

+If you use a website or other resource to help in your work, **you must cite** that resource.
+A comment in your code with a link is sufficient; I am not particular about citation format.
+It is assumed that you can use any resource posted on this website on any assignment; all other resources must be cited.

 If you have a question, post on [Piazza].

 Piazza
 ======

 There is a course question-and-answer forum at
-<https://piazza.com/brynmawr/fall2017/cs113/home>.
+<https://piazza.com/brynmawr/spring2018/cs113/home>.
 This forum is hosted by an
 educational service, Piazza, and it will be the primary means of electronic communication in this course.
 It is free to use.
 Piazza offers the ability to ask questions anonymously (either anonymous to everyone or only to fellow students, but not